Are you an adviser? Go to Unbiased Pro

 What happens if my self-build costs are higher than the funds issued in that stage of the mortgage?

-It’s also worth stressing you may also end up needing more money to finish a stage of your project.
+It’s also worth stressing that you may also end up needing more money to finish a stage of your project.

 Your self-build mortgage provider might agree to release more of your funds early, but this means there will be less money available for the rest of the project.

-Alternatively, a bridging loan is a way to plug the gap and keep your build moving, but this can be expensive and you should seek advice beforehand.
+Alternatively, a bridging loan is a way to plug the gap and keep your build moving, but this can be expensive, and you should seek advice beforehand.

 Who can get a self-build mortgage?